syedsaadahmed/Full-stack-application-flask-/README.md

 https://localhost:5000/

-# ARCHITECTURE OF THE APPLICATION
+# Architecture Of The Application

 Architecture diagram can be seen in the image present in the repository named as "Arch.jpg"

-# FEW ASPECTS RELATED TO USING PYTHON-FLASK
+# Few Aspects Related To Using Python-Flask

 ## Testing